How it all started

 The driving force for the creation of the San Gorgonio section of ACS was Dr. Francis Gunther.

-The Citrus Experiment Station was the forbearer of U.C.
+The Citrus Experiment Station was the forebearer of U.C.
 Riverside, which opened its doors to undergraduate students in 1954.
 When a graduate division was established at U.C.
 Riverside in 1960, Dr. Gunther assumed teaching duties and was given the title of Professor of Entomology and Chemistry.
-He served the University of California for his entire 44 year distinguished career, making significant contributions to the development of analytical methods for the detection of pesticide residues.
+He served the University of California for his entire 44-year distinguished career, making significant contributions to the development of analytical methods for the detection of pesticide residues.

 Dr. Francis Gunther

 Dr. Linus Pauling (left), ACS president, with Dr. Francis Gunther (right).